-Chantilly, Virginia – The International Association of Fire Chiefs (IAFC) announced the selection of department chosen to participate in the IAFC’s Volunteer Workforce Solutions FEMA Staffing for Adequate Fire & Emergency Response (SAFER) grant.
+Chantilly, Virginia – The International Association of Fire Chiefs (IAFC) announced the selection of department chosen to participate in the IAFC’s Workforce Solutions FEMA Staffing for Adequate Fire & Emergency Response (SAFER) grant.
 This program will focus on improving volunteer recruitment and retention through more inclusive and diverse departments nationwide.
 The six departments are:

 - Benton County (Washington) Fire District #4

 - Golden (Colorado) Fire Rescue

 Over the next year, liaisons from these departments will work with the IAFC to enhance their department’s diversity and inclusion efforts to bolster their volunteer recruitment and retention.
 These departments will participate in a department-wide climate survey to assist leadership with gaining a better understanding of their departments’ internal culture and inclusivity.
 Once these surveys are complete, staff members from the IAFC along with representatives from the Council for Future Volunteer Firefighters (CFVF) will conduct a site visit to each department to gain better insight into the results from these surveys.